Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Introduction

-The Beta Lorenz curve has been particularly problematic in this regard, as \citet{kakwani1980}'s original proposal does not capture a true Lorenz curve except for one particular configuration of the parameter space.
+The Beta Lorenz curve has been particularly problematic in this regard.
+As we demonstrate in this paper, Kakwani's original proposal does not, in general, satisfy the defining properties of a genuine Lorenz curve and is theoretically valid only for a single configuration of its parameter space.
 This lack of theoretical robustness is particularly important given the institutional weight of this model within the World Bank's poverty estimates.
-It is also a frequent choice for approximating income distributions, even in recent literature (see \citet{bresson2009, kobayashi2022, ravallion2022, wilson2022, wb_handbook}).
-However, as we demonstrate in this paper, these applications rely on a functional form that can become mathematically inconsistent, a limitation that has remained largely undetected in contemporary research until now.
+This model also remains a popular choice for approximating income distributions in recent studies (see \citet{bresson2009, kobayashi2022, ravallion2022, wilson2022}).
+Consequently, a substantial body of empirical work relies on a functional form that may violate the mathematical requirements of a Lorenz curve.

-In this paper, we demonstrate that Kakwani's proposal is not a genuine Lorenz curve and propose a new family of models derived from particular cases of this specification.
-The performance of our proposed specifications to estimate income and poverty measures is analyzed using the more than 2,000 datasets available at PIP.
-Our findings show that these new curves yield accurate poverty and inequality estimates.
-When comparing the performance of our proposed models with the GQ Lorenz curve, we find that the four-parameter model introduced in this paper performs significantly better than the specification proposed by \citet{villasenor1989} for estimating both poverty and inequality measures.
-Most importantly, our findings show that the GQ Lorenz curve systematically underestimates atlternative poverty indices in more than 80 percent of the datasets.
+In this paper, we identify the unique case within Kakwani's family that remains theoretically consistent across the entire unit interval.
+Building on this corrected framework, we propose a new specification whose parameter space is fully characterized by simple boundary constraints that guarantee theoretical validity across a wide range of empirical income distributions.
+We evaluate the performance of our proposed specification through an extensive empirical assessment using more than 1,700 datasets.
+Our comparative analysis includes three alternative specifications rooted in Kakwani's parametric framework as well as the GQ Lorenz curve, given its institutional relevance.